onnx/onnx/docs/IR.md

 #### Optional Inputs

-Some Operators have inputs that are marked as optional.
+Some operators have inputs that are marked as optional.
 There are two ways to leave an optional input unspecified.
 The first is to simply not provide that input.
 However, this is not always possible - for example, if you wish to leave the fourth input unspecified, but still provide a value for the fifth input.
 Therefore, any input with a name of the empty string is treated as an unspecified optional input.

-Built-in Operators and Standard Data Types
+Standard Data Types
 ------------------------------------------

 ### Operators